 Health: food choices, hygiene

-I have experience working in early intervention (ages 0-36 months), pre-school (ages 3-5), and school age (K-5th) special needs educational settings.
-Reasonable modifications and accommodations will be made for children with an FSP or IEP.
+I have experience working in early intervention (ages 0-36 months), preschool (ages 2-5), and school age (K-5th) special needs educational settings.
+Reasonable modifications and accommodations will be made for children as needed.
 Therapists and teachers are welcome to provide services within my program space.
-I am comfortable integrating individual program goals into the general curriculum.
-If your child has special needs, please make an appointment to discuss any specific concerns.